kevin-grylls/MSA-Front-with-React-SSR/README.md

 - Or you can insert configurations as your enviroment such as development, staging and production.

-- Legacy services or BaaS are dependencies of this service.
+- Restful API, GraphQL and BaaS are dependencies of this service.

 ```js
 ## Place where you insert configurations parameters